NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

 # Lab 3 - Managing Users and Groups

-While the activities contained in this lab could be completed on any Windows 10 computer, the activities have been tailored to work in our Azure labs environment.
-If you would rather not make changes to your local machine, please use your VM at [172.16.144.118](http://172.16.144.118/) .
+> Please use your VM at [172.16.144.118](http://172.16.144.118/) .
 You should have the hang of connecting to this by now, but if you forgot jump [back to Lab 2](https://nscctruroit.github.io/OSYS1200/2-Utilities_and_Tools/).

+> Connectivity from F305 and F308 should now be working!
+Just connect to the Sysnet wifi and you should be good to go!

 ## Activity 1 – Creating Users and Groups